WHY ARE YOU LINING THE WATERMAIN PIPES AND WHAT SHOULD I EXPECT?

 First, a temporary water system is installed along the curb lines of the area to be cleaned and lined.
 This bypass system will provide water for the approximately four to six-week period that the system is shut down.
 Water from the temporary water system is tested to ensure safety.

-Access Pits – The pipe to be cleaned & lined is accessed by pits approximately four feet by eight feet at various locations.
+Access Pits – The pipe to be cleaned and lined is accessed by pits approximately four feet by eight feet at various locations.

 Lining – The interior wall of the pipe is lined with the cement mortar.
 New valves and hydrants may be installed as required.